kparc/ksimple/README.md

-   removes kparc remarks from the code except for the most essential markup, while the `make m` target removes it completely and restores the formatting to resemble the original as close as possible for the ease of reference. these build targets produce files `a.min.c` and `a.m.c` respectively, build them, and perform a bitwise diff to ensure all three resulting binaries are identical.
+   removes kparc remarks from the code except for the most essential markup, while the `make m` target removes it completely and restores the formatting to resemble the original as close as possible for the ease of reference. these build targets assume presence of a python interpreter and produce files `a.min.c` and `a.m.c` respectively, build them, and perform a bitwise diff to ensure all three resulting binaries are identical.

 ## quick start